Police chief: George Floyd's death was a 'murder,' not about lack of training

-Derek Chauvin and Tou Thao — two of the officers involved in killing George Floyd May 25 — both took department training on preventing suffocating people being restrained face down, the Minneapolis Police Department confirmed.
+Derek Chauvin and Tou Thao — two of the officers involved in killing George Floyd May 25 — both took department training on preventing suffocation in people being restrained face down, the Minneapolis Police Department confirmed.

 "Mr. George Floyd's tragic death was not due to a lack of training — the training was there," he said.
 "This was murder — it wasn't a lack of training.
 This is why I took swift action regarding the involved officers' employment with MPD," Arradondo said.

-While a number of significant public officials in Minnesota, including Gov. Tim Walz, have started calling Floyd's killing murder, this is believed to be the first such public statement by the Police Chief.
+While a number of public officials in Minnesota, including Gov. Tim Walz, have started calling Floyd's killing a murder, it appears to be the first such public statement by the police chief.
+Department of Public Safety Commissioner John Harrington called Floyd's death "murder" on May 29, just hours before Chauvin was charged with second-degree murder, third-degree murder and manslaughter.

-Arradondo released his statement late Monday in response to public records requests for specific training records after questions were raised about whether the Minneapolis Police Department ever fulfilled a promise in a 2013 settlement to require all sworn officers to undergo training on the dangers of positional asphyxia during the 2014 training cycle.
+Arradondo released his statement late Monday in response to public records requests for specific training records after questions were raised about whether the Minneapolis Police Department ever fulfilled a promise in a 2013 settlement to require all sworn officers to undergo training on the dangers of positional asphyxia.

 Arradondo said that the MPD "went beyond the requirements" of the settlement.
 It not only provided the training, he said, but changed its policies in 2014 to "explicitly require moving an arrestee from a prone position to a recovery position when the maximal restraint technique is used and require continuous monitoring of an arrestee's condition."